 The changes in the residual circulation described above are driven by changes in planetary wave activity in response to ozone recovery and increasing GHGs.
-In order to better understand the link between the changes in the residual circulation and changes in wave activity, we show in Fig. 11 the changes in the polar cap vertical residual velocity, in Fig. 12 the changes in the divergence of the EP flux and in the supplementary Fig. S2 the change in the eddy heat flux for each calendar month.
-As these diagnostics only offer a zonal-mean view of the simulated changes, we additionally make use of the three-dimensional 625 Plumb flux of wave activity (Plumb, 1985) to obtain the spatial pattern of the changes (supplementary Figs. S4 and S5).
+In order to better understand the link between the changes in the residual circulation and changes in wave activity, we show in Fig. 11 the changes in the polar cap vertical residual velocity, in Fig. 12 the changes in

+- the divergence of the EP flux and in the supplementary Fig. S2 the change in the eddy heat flux for each calendar month.
+As these diagnostics only offer a zonal-mean view of the simulated changes, we additionally make use of the three-dimensional Plumb flux of wave activity (Plumb, 1985) to obtain the spatial pattern of the changes (supplementary Figs. S4 and S5).
 When zonal averages are considered, the vertical and meridional components of the Plumb flux reduce to the EP flux.
-Therefore, the zonal mean eddy heat flux (Fig. S2) is equivalent to the zonal mean of the vertical component of the Plumb flux (Figs. S4 and S5), with negative eddy heat flux values indicating upward wave activity propagation.
+Therefore, the zonal mean eddy heat flux (Fig. S2) is equivalent to the zonal mean of the vertical component of the Plumb flux (Figs. S4 and S5). - 450 S5), with negative eddy heat flux values indicating upward wave activity propagation.

-- 630 In order to link the changes in wave activity due to GHGs and ozone recovery discussed in Sect.
-4.1.2 to the changes in the BDC presented above, we show in Fig. 11 the changes in the polar cap vertical residual velocity for each calendar month.
-In agreement with the ozone-induced weakening of the mass flux (Fig. 10a) and the dynamical cooling of the polar cap (Fig. S2k, l), the downwelling over the polar cap is considerably reduced in November throughout the stratosphere due to ozone recovery (Fig. 11a), dynamically cooling the polar cap (Fig. S4k, l) and offsetting a part of the radiative warming - 635 effect of ozone recovery.
-This reduction is accompanied by an anomalous divergence of the EP flux (Fig. 12a) and a positive change in the eddy heat flux (Fig. S2a), indicating reduced wave activity propagation.
+In agreement with the ozone-induced weakening of the mass flux (Fig. 10a), the downwelling over the polar cap is considerably reduced in November throughout the stratosphere due to ozone recovery (Fig. 11a), dynamically cooling the polar cap (Fig. S4k, 1) and offsetting a part of the radiative warming effect of ozone recovery.
+This reduction is accompanied by an anomalous divergence of the EP flux (Fig. 12a) and a positive change in the eddy heat flux (Fig. S2a), indicating reduced wave

+- 455 activity propagation.
 Separating the divergence of the EP flux into contributions from individual zonal wavenumbers reveals that the ozone-induced changes in the residual circulation are primarily mediated through changes in the propagation of the PW 1 (Fig. S3a).
 We showed in Sect.
 4.1.1 that ozone recovery reduces the amplitude of the PW1.
-The weakening of the planetary wave activity flux and the associated weakening of the - 640 downwelling are initiated in the upper stratosphere in October over the Atlantic sector and Drake Passage (Fig. S4a) and become more pronounced, circumpolar and extend to the lower stratosphere in November, persisting in the lower stratosphere until February, but with a much lower magnitude (Figs. S4c, d, 11a and 12a).
+The weakening of the planetary wave activity flux and the associated weakening of the downwelling are initiated in the upper stratosphere in October over the Atlantic sector and Drake Passage (Fig. S4a) and become more pronounced, circumpolar and extend to the lower stratosphere - in November, persisting in the lower stratosphere until February, but with a much lower magnitude (Figs. S4c, d, 11a and 460 12a).
 The changes in the wave activity flux due to ozone recovery are linked to changes in the polar night jet.
 The region of zero zonal wind velocity represents the critical line for Rossby wave propagation (Dickinson, 1968).
-As the jet is decelerated in October in response to the ozone-induced polar - 645 cap warming (Fig. 5 and contours in Fig. 12), the critical line for Rossby wave propagation migrates poleward, inhibiting wave propagation.
-This mechanism is analogous to that demonstrated to be responsible for mediating the effect of increasing GHGs on the BDC in the subtropical lower stratosphere by Shepherd and McLandress (2011).
+As the jet is decelerated in October in response to the ozone-induced polar cap warming (Fig. 5 and contours in Fig. 12), the critical line for Rossby wave propagation migrates poleward, inhibiting wave propagation.
+This mechanism is analogous to that demonstrated to be - 465 responsible for mediating the effect of increasing GHGs on the BDC in the subtropical lower stratosphere by Shepherd and McLandress (2011).
 Since the polar vortex in FOCI is displaced towards South America (contours in Fig. 6c), the inhibition of wave propagation is initiated in this region (Fig. S4a).
-The effect then extends around the Antarctic continent and propagates downward in the following month (Fig. S4c, d), as the - 650 polar night jet continues to weaken and the breakdown of the polar vortex is accelerated by ozone recovery.
-In summer, the height of the critical line for Rossby wave propagation in the lower stratosphere is decreased in response to ozone recovery (Fig. 12), explaining the weak deceleration of the residual circulation in this season.
+The effect then extends around the Antarctic continent and propagates downward in the following month (Fig. S4c, d), as the polar night jet continues to weaken and the breakdown of the polar vortex is accelerated by ozone recovery.
+In summer, the height of the critical line for Rossby wave propagation in the lower 470 stratosphere is decreased in response to ozone recovery (Fig. 12), explaining the weak deceleration of the residual circulation in this season.